 2. If you have a partial unit, you can use the Visual method to estimate how much remains by selecting a percentage.

-3. If you have access to a scale, you can tap “Manual” to enter the weight of the product.
-Tap the unit type to select how you will enter it.
+3. If you have access to a scale, you can tap “Weight” to enter the weight of the partial item.
+Tap the unit of measurement type to select how you will enter it.

-4. Select from Grams, Kilograms, Pound (lb), or Dry Ounce, and enter the value that displays on your scale.
+4. Select from Grams, Kilograms, Pound (lb), or Dry Ounce.